GreenPatterns/DFDG/README.md

 # DFDG: Federated GNN Learning for Traffic Forcasting
 by Muhammad Usman

+DFDG is introduced as a pioneering fusion of federated graph neural networks (GNNs) with dynamic graphs and unsupervised learning for dynamic traffic forecasting in urban settings.
+Utilizing self-organizing map clustering, speed patterns are clustered at various time intervals, and resulting clusters are assigned to Federated Learning participants.
+Within the federated setup, participants use neural ordinary differ- ential equations coupled with attention spatial-temporal graph convolution networks to collectively form the DFDG architec- ture.
+During training, participants contribute local updates to a global GNN model, with performance weightage reflecting their reliability.
+This dynamic weighting system influences each participant’s significance in subsequent communication rounds, promoting adaptive learning across the federated network.
+We group homogeneous participants based on their previous round performance and data distribution.
+Grouping contributes to the overall efficiency and effectiveness of federated learning systems, enhancing model generalization, reducing communication over- head, preserving privacy by aggregating updates from homo- geneous client groups, and allowing adaptability to local data characteristics.
+Extensive benchmark testing validates DFDG’s superiority in traffic forecasting, surpassing current state-of-the- art methods.
+Our method not only advances traffic forecasting but can be adapted for broader discourse on real-time dynamic graph applications

 # Datasets
 1. MetrLA : A traffic forecasting dataset based on Los Angeles Metropolitan traffic conditions.
 The dataset contains traffic